Notes on John 10

 4 What difference does it make?

-Answer: Accepting that God has one
+Accepting that God has one people gives a

-the eternal city, are all part of one divine program for all His people.
-As
+are all part of one divine program for all His people.
+As heirs of the same

-heirs of the same promises, we are not left wondering if some OT truth or
+promises, we are not left wondering if some OT truth or promise applies maybe

-promise applies maybe to us or maybe to them.
-That kind of distinction
+to us or maybe to them.
+That kind of distinction confuses.
+The encouragement of

-confuses.
-The encouragement of John 10:16 is that Christ with certainty will
+John 10:16 is that Christ with certainty will bring about the gathering of all

-bring about the gathering of all His sheep into one fold under one Shepherd.
+His sheep into one fold under one Shepherd.
+This is exactly what the OT taught,

-This is exactly what the OT taught, and every time some soul is saved today,
+and every time some soul is saved today, the prophecy spelled out in both

-John 10 is being fulfilled.
+Ezekiel 34 and John 10 is being fulfilled.

 Appendix 10 B

-My Father gave them to Me (v.29); I lay down my life for the sheep
+I lay down my life for the sheep (v.15); my

-(v.15); My sheep hear my voice (v.27);
+sheep hear my voice (v.27); they follow me (v.27);

 they will never perish (28).